DmcEx0/TerrainGrassSystem/README.md

 - Blades are generated on the GPU in a compute shader along a Bézier curve.
 - The world is split into tiles; visible tiles are culled on the CPU (frustum + distance).
 - Each blade is additionally culled on the GPU (frustum + max-distance).
+- Runtime generation and drawing are recorded in a custom **URP RenderGraph** pass after opaque geometry.
+- Optional camera-depth occlusion rejects grass hidden behind opaque objects before drawing.
-- Two LOD meshes with smooth cross-fade via height compression at the boundaries.
+- Two LOD meshes with stable stochastic switching — a blade is never drawn in both LODs at once.
 - Clump-noise fields drive grass height, color and orientation.
 - Wind — a Perlin texture + per-blade phase.
+- Up to eight interaction sources can bend grass and protect the player from depth occlusion.
 - Curved "fake" normals and camera-facing rotation without extra geometry.
 - Artists tune parameters through a `GrassType` ScriptableObject.